 The ominous prediction is the conclusion reached by two different studies using entirely different methods published in the journal Nature Climate Change on Monday.

-Author of the study, Adrian Raftery explains, “the likely range of global temperature increase is 2.0-4.9 [degrees Celsius] and our median forecast is 3.2 C. Our model is based on data which already show the effect of existing emission mitigation policies.
+The author of the study, Adrian Raftery explains, “the likely range of global temperature increase is 2.0-4.9 [degrees Celsius] and our median forecast is 3.2 C. Our model is based on data that already show the effect of existing emission mitigation policies.
 Achieving the goal of less than 1.5 C warming will require carbon intensity to decline much faster than in the recent past.”

 The second study analyzed past emissions of greenhouse gases and the burning of fossil fuels to show that even if humans suddenly stopped burning fossil fuels now, Earth will continue to heat up about two more degrees by the end of the century (2100).
 It was also concluded that if emissions continue for 15 more years, which is expected, Earth’s global temperature could rise as much as 3 degrees.